 - 10. The Scrutiny Commission has overall responsibility for the scrutiny work programme.
 As a result it can amend the work programmes of the other scrutiny committees and establish standing and ad hoc panels to undertake more detailed scrutiny inquiries.
-This enables the Commission to keep an overview of the whole of the work of the scrutiny function to ensure that the resources of councillors and officers are used effectively by avoiding duplication and enabling cross-directorate corporate issues to be scrutinised.

-- 11. Each of the directorate-based scrutiny committees can identify and schedule items for its own work programme as long as they fall within its area of responsibility.
-If a directorate-based committee identifies a topic for scrutiny that is outside its remit it can make a recommendation to the Scrutiny Commission that it is added to the work programme of the committee whose remit it falls within.

-- 12. This Committee will have responsibility for scrutinising all the services delivered by the Housing Planning Regeneration and Regulatory Service directorate, including
+This enables the Commission to keep an overview of the whole of the work of the scrutiny function to ensure that the resources of councillors and officers are used effectively by avoiding duplication and enabling cross-directorate corporate issues to be scrutinised. - 11.
+Each of the directorate-based scrutiny committees can identify and schedule items for its own work programme as long as they fall within its area of responsibility without needing the approval of the Commission.
+If a directorate-based committee identifies a topic for scrutiny that is outside its remit, it can make a recommendation to the Scrutiny Commission that it is added to the work programme of the committee whose remit it falls within. - 12.
+This Committee will have responsibility for scrutinising all the services delivered by the Corporate Services directorate, including finance and budgets, property and asset management, revenues and benefits, information and communication services, customer services, corporate projects, democratic services and mayoralty, support services (legal, HR, audit, insurance, elections and land charges), and emergency planning/community resilience.

-- landlord services / council housing,

-- strategic & private sector housing, homelessness,

-- planning & development control,

-- building control,

-- car parks,

-- environmental health

-- street management